chriselsen/AWS-BYOIP-Propagation/README.md

 Calculating the difference of these timestamps ( 1665619241.04 - 1665619205.24 = 35.8 ) will therefore allow you to determine that this particular ASN at PAIX, Palo Alto, California, US had converged to have a path for the IPv6 prefix ```2602:fb2a:00c0::/48``` 35.8 seconds after the [AdvertiseByoipCidr](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_AdvertiseByoipCidr.html) API was called.

+If you are only interested in learning when a certain ASN - e.g. AS213151 - receives the update, stick ```^213151``` into the "path" field.

 ## Analyzing data

 Using the [RIPE RIS AWS BYOIP example script](https://github.com/chriselsen/AWS-BYOIP-Propagation/blob/main/scripts/ripe-ris-byoip-client.py) you can e.g. collect the above propagation time for multiple locations and ASN and create a histogram of the propagation delays.